-These are only a few examples of restricted weapons in the state of California.
+These are only a few examples of restricted weapons in California.
 Possession of other weapons could also lead to PC 4502 charges.
-Find out more about which weapons are regulated by PC 4502 by contacting the Simmrin Law Group at (310) 997-4688.
+Find out more about which weapons are regulated by PC 4502 by contacting the Simmrin Law Group.

 Penalties for a PC 4502 Conviction

-Generally, a PC 4502 conviction adds time onto someone’s existent prison sentence.
+Generally, a PC 4502 conviction adds time to someone’s existing prison sentence.
 The possession or manufacture of weapons in jail or prison is considered a felony in California.
 However, PC 4502 is not always penalized the same way.

 A criminal defense lawyer in Los Angeles can review all the penalties for a PC 4502 conviction with you and help you build your defense.
 Reach out to us to learn more.